 The world’s most decorated archer, Braden Gellenthien, added more hardware to his collection over the weekend at the fourth stage of the Indoor Archery World Series that took place in Nimes, France, with a commanding performance and gold medal finish.

 When choosing releases there are a lot of questions to be asked.
-Are you looking for a hunting a release, a hinge, a thumb trigger?
+Are you looking for a wrist strap release, a hinge, a thumb trigger?
 Maybe you’re a hunter struggling with target panic and need a hinge style to hunt with.

 As a pro archer for Scott Archery, I'm often asked if I use a click or no click on my hinge release.
 Personally I shoot a click on my hinges, because I use the click to start my shot.
 What I mean by that is I draw back and start getting into my anchor and my release should click, at that point I start aiming and going through my shot.
 Doing this helps me start from the same point each shot and I also do not waste any time aiming.